tulip/oplogtoredis/README.md

 The HTTP server exposes a health-checking endpoint at `/healthz`.
 This endpoint checks connectivity to Mongo and Redis, and then returns 200.
-If HTTP requests to this endpoint time our or return non-200 codes for more than a brief period (10-15 seconds), you should consider the program unhealthy and restart it.
+If HTTP requests to this endpoint time out or return non-200 codes for more than a brief period (10-15 seconds), you should consider the program unhealthy and restart it.
 You can do this using [Kubernetes liveness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/), an [Icinga health check](https://www.icinga.com/docs/icinga2/latest/doc/10-icinga-template-library/#http),